inf112-v20/Gutta-krutt/README.md

 ![Logo](https://github.com/inf112-v20/Gutta-krutt/blob/master/assets/logo.png)

-Out goal is to create the most realistic digital versjon of the classic Robo Rally Board Game.
+Our goal is to create the most realistic digital versjon of the classic Robo Rally Board Game.
 To achieve our goal we have to implement necessary game functions as: walls, lasers, pushers, rotators etc...

 We got the rules from: [RoboRally Rulebook 2016](https://media.wizards.com/2015/rules/robo_rally_rules.pdf)